Ghunt

 Limitations

-Since April 2024, Ghunt no longer shows the name of the account holder in the results it returns.
-Ghunt developers commented that this was a feature that Google has actively tried to block and advised users to not expect the return of this feature.
+• Since April 2024, Ghunt no longer shows the name of the account holder in the results it returns.
+Ghunt developers commented that this was a feature that Google has actively tried to block and advised users not to expect the return of this feature.

 Ethical Considerations